 - Can I have an advocate if I am not in counseling at Cleveland Rape Crisis Center?

-- Where can I access Victim Assistance?
+- Where can I access Advocacy?

 - Will I have to tell my advocate everything that happened to me?